-The SSIS FTP Connection Manager is used to establish connection with File Transfer Protocol server or simply say, FTP Server.
-This Connection Manger not only allows us to access the existing remote files and folder but also creates New files and folders at run time in SQL Server Integration Services.
+The SSIS FTP Connection Manager establishes a connection with the File Transfer Protocol server or FTP Server.
+This Connection Manager allows us to access the existing remote files and folders and creates New files and folders at run time in SQL Server Integration Services.

 Configuring SSIS FTP Connection Manager

-When you click on the New Connection Manager option, an Add SSIS Connection Manager window form will be opened to select the connections managers from the list it is provided.
+When you click on the New Connection Manager option, an Add Connection Manager window form will open to select the connections managers from its list.

-Here we selected the FTP Connection Manager from the available list.
-Once we selected the FTP connection manager, another window form called FTP Connection Manager Editor will be opened to configure the connection.
+Here, we selected the SSIS FTP Connection Manager from the available list.
+Once we chose the FTP connection manager, another window form called FTP Connection Manager Editor opened to configure the connection.

 - Server Name: Please specify the Company FTP server name here.
 For example, it will be something like ftp.tutorialgateway.org

 - Server Port: Please specify the Port number here.
-Client can access your FTP server using this available port (should be Open).
-By default it will be 21
+The client can access your FTP server using this available port (which should be Open).
+By default, it will be 21

 - Password: Please provide the password to access the FTP Server.

-- Use passive mode: If you unchecked this option (which is default) FTP Connection Manger will use Active mode otherwise, Passive mode.
+- Use passive mode: If you uncheck this option (the default), FTP Connection Manager will use Active mode; otherwise, Passive mode.

 - Retries: Please provide the number of retries.
-If it reaches maximum retries, Connection will Fail.
+If it reaches maximum retries, the Connection will Fail.

 - Test Connection: Click on this button to check whether our connection is successful or not.

-NOTE: If the connection is using active mode, Server will initiate the connection otherwise (Passive Mode), Client has to initiate the connection.
+NOTE: The server will initiate the connection if the connection is using active mode.
+Otherwise (Passive Mode), the Client has to start the connection.

-From the above screenshot you can observe that, We are using the localhost (Our local PC) as FTP Server and a custom port number.
-In real-time you have to select the Company’s FTP Server and provide the valid credentials given by your Admin person.
+From the above screenshot, you can observe that we are using the localhost (Our local PC) as an FTP Server and a custom port number.
+In real-time, you have to select the Company’s FTP Server and provide the valid credentials given by your Admin person.

-Click OK button to finish configuring the SSIS FTP Connection Manger.
+Click the OK button to finish configuring the SSIS FTP Connection Manager.